alexvkcr/my-presentation/README.md

 # to-do

-Delayed Appear makes comps to appear after time
-Now working on a delay only for the visibility
+Working on meaking cannons appear when hovering a button

 # my-presentation